cupy/cupy/docs/source/upgrade.rst

 Update of Docker Images
 -----------------------

-* CuPy official Docker images (see :doc:`install/install` for details) are now updated to use CUDA 10.2 and Python 3.6.
+* CuPy official Docker images (see :doc:`install` for details) are now updated to use CUDA 10.2 and Python 3.6.
 * SciPy and Optuna are now pre-installed.

 CUB Support and Compiler Requirement